 To complete the registration you will need to know:

 - full name and surname of the deceased

 - marital status (single, married/civil partner, widowed/surviving civil partner or divorced/civil partnership dissolved)

 - occupation of the deceased

-- if the deceased was a wife or widow, the full name and occupation of her husband or deceased husband
+- if the deceased was married/civil partner, full name and occupation of husband/wife/civil partner

 - maiden surname (if the deceased was a woman who had married)